122 Incomplete Cubes, 2017

 122 Incomplete Cubes is a sculpture composed of twelve fluorescent light fixtures.
 This work functions as a reinterpretation of Sol LeWitt’s Variations of Incomplete Open Cubes (1974) by aiming to visualize the 122 variations of an incomplete open cube in a singular object.

 In Variations of Incomplete Open Cubes, LeWitt set out to find all the possible three-dimensional structures of a cube by systematically adding edges without repeating identical forms.
 Sol has famously been acknowledged as a conceptual artist, and has stated that “the idea becomes a machine that makes art.”
 In this way, his instructions and concepts becomes a core focal point of the work.
 By developing processes and rules for creating art, LeWitt closely associates his method of conceptual work with that of the mathematical definition of an algorithm.
-Variations of Incomplete Open Cubes then become the artistic production of the implementation of the algorithmic logic.
+Variations of Incomplete Open Cubes then became the artistic product of the implementation of the algorithmic logic.